lucidrains/naturalspeech2-pytorch/README.md

 - <a href="https://github.com/manmay-nakhashi">Manmay</a> for submitting the initial code for phoneme, pitch, duration, and speech prompt encoders as well as the multilingual phonemizer and phoneme aligner!

+- <a href="https://github.com/manmay-nakhashi">Manmay</a> for wiring up the complete end-to-end conditioning of the diffusion network!

 - You?
 If you are an aspiring ML / AI engineer or work in the TTS field and would like to contribute to open sourcing state-of-the-art, jump right in!

 ## Install